 Items that do not apply should also be indicated with N/A. Where there is any uncertainty regarding authorship the editor of the study reserves the right to contact the guarantor of the study for further information.

 An abstract of 250 words or less must be submitted with each paper.
-Review articles and case reports should have a brief, unstructured abstract.
+Review articles should have a brief, unstructured abstract.
 Otherwise, abstracts should be divided into paragraphs with the following headings:

 Aim: Briefly state the hypothesis being tested or the procedure being evaluated.

 Materials and Methods: State what was done and what materials were used, including number of subjects.
 Also include the methods used to assess the data.

 Results: The findings of the study, including indicators of statistical significance.
 Include actual numbers, as well as percentages.

 Conclusion: Summarise in one or two sentences the conclusion made on the basis of the findings.

 Highlights are mandatory for original articles and technical reports for this journal.
 They consist of a short collection of bullet points that convey the core findings of the article and should be submitted in a separate file in the online submission system.
 Please use "Highlights" in the file name and include 3 to 5 bullet points (maximum 85 characters, including spaces, per bullet point).
 See http://www.elsevier.com/highlights for examples.

 Your manuscript should be double-spaced.
 To allow for anonymity in the review process, do not include the names of authors or your institution in the body of the manuscript.